Worth More Than You Think

 Excess amount

 The excess is the amount you pay towards each claim before the insurer pays the rest.
-Choosing a higher excess reduces your premium but means you pay more out of pocket when you claim.
-Finding the right balance depends on how much you want to pay upfront vs. per year.
+Higher excess means lower premiums, but more out of pocket when you claim.
+It is a trade-off.
+We help you find the balance between what you are comfortable paying per claim and what you want to pay per year.

 Security features